 - Prior notice

-It is mandatory for every housing co-operative to hold an Annual General Body Meeting according to Model Bye-Laws set in place by the government of Maharashtra.
-Such meetings take stock of the yearly activities of co-operative housing societies in Mumbai, keeping the members apprised of the critical developments and overall financial accounts, thus fostering accountability, transparency and smooth functioning of the society on the whole.
-Any pertinent or pressing issues are openly discussed and every member’s participation is encouraged, which enables collectively agreeable solutions and a general sense of unity and co-operation.
+It is mandatory for every housing co-operative to hold an annual general body meeting (AGM) according to Model Bye-Laws set in place by the government of Maharashtra.
+Such meetings take stock of the yearly activities of co-operative housing societies in Mumbai, keeping the members apprised of the critical developments and overall financial accounts, thus fostering accountability, transparency, and smooth functioning of the society on the whole.
+Any pertinent or pressing issues are openly discussed and every member’s participation is encouraged, which enables collectively agreeable solutions and a general sense of unity and cooperation.

 The meeting usually takes place on the premises of the society, usually the community hall.
 Minutes of meeting from the last year have to be read before the proceedings.

 The foremost on the agenda is the finance report of the society which shows the income and expenditure account of the previous year along with the balance sheet and audit report.
 The President, Treasurer and Secretary must remain present during the meeting and sign upon the audited reports.
 The Chairman presides over the meeting.
 In case he/she is unavailable, members can agree upon a substitute to take care of the proceedings.
 The next year’s Annual Budget is discussed and agreed upon and an Auditor is appointed.
 After the finance report and associated decisions, other matters of importance are discussed.
 The committee members are expected to be well-versed with the finance report and be prepared for any questions the members may raise.